antibland/starting_point/README.md

 Six months later, you're working on a new project and can't find that useful utility you once wrote.
 So you write it again.
 And again.
 Can we please stop recreating our greatest hits ad infinitum?

-These are some things I value when beginning a web project:
+When beginning a web project, I need these things:

 1. A small, vanila `JavaScript` library using the [module pattern][8]
 2. Auto minification/concatenation/`JavaScript` linting